-Rats… they can sound just like any other animal.
+Rats… can sound just like any other animal.
 In fact, most rodents make very similar noises, which makes it a challenge to figure out what you are dealing with!
-It isn’t just noises that rats make around your home (although they are also covered in this post), it is also the noises that rats make in general that you need to know about.
+It isn’t just noises that rats make around your home (although they are also covered in this post).
+It is also the noises that rats make in general that you need to know about.
 Rats can be dangerous, and when agitated and cornered, will attack.
 A rat will make specific noises to warn you first.
 You need to know the answer to the question ‘what noise do rats make?

 What you will learn in this post:

 - What noise do rats make?

 - Frequently asked questions.